LSSI-ETH/plmfit/README.md

 - **Predict or generate from existing models**: Coming soon.

 ## Scoreboard
+Here we present the current best performing setups for each task.
+These benchmarks are indicative since they are a result of a comparative study and we encourage the community to find better setups with different hyperparameters for each task.

 | Task | Score | Metric | PLM | TL method | Layers used | Pooling | Downstream head |
 |-----------|------------|-------------|-------------|-------------|-------------|-------------|-------------|
 | AAV - sampled | 0.932 | Spearman's | ESM2-15B | Adapters | All | Mean | Linear |